-- 4.1 Section 245 of the Levelling-up and Regeneration Act places on local authorities a duty to further the purpose of conserving and enhancing the natural beauty of Areas of Outstanding Natural Beauty (AONBs) (National Landscapes). - 4.2 Paragraph 189 of the Framework makes clear that the Government attaches great importance to National Landscapes and their settings.
-It states that great weight should be given to conserving and enhancing landscape and scenic beauty in National Landscapes which have the highest status of protection in relation to these issues.
-The scale and extent of development within such designated areas should be limited, while development within their setting should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas. - 4.3 Paragraph 224 of the Framework sets out that great weight should be given to the benefits of mineral extraction, including to the economy. - 4.4 There is an identified need for further planning permissions to be granted for the extraction of sand in gravel in Oxfordshire which is not disputed.
-The need for the mineral and any benefit arising has to be weighed in the planning balance against the harm arising from the appeal proposal.
-In this instance the significant harm caused by the large adverse landscape and visual effect and so impact on the River Thames and its users, the Thames Path National Trail and its users and the setting of the Chilterns National Landscape, as clearly identified in Mr Woodward's proof of evidence, is not outweighed by the benefits of mineral extraction, including to the economy.
-The need for additional mineral reserves to increase the county's sand and gravel landbank should instead be met at suitable sites where such development is concluded not to cause such significant harm or conflict with other relevant policies. - 4.5 The appeal proposal would cause significant harm in conflict with the development plan and other material considerations and adequate justification for this has not been put forward in support of the appeal proposal.
+4.1 There is an identified need for further planning permissions to be granted for the extraction of sand and gravel in Oxfordshire.
+This need and any benefit arising has to be weighed against the harm arising.
+The significant harm caused by the large adverse landscape and visual effect and so impact on the River Thames and its users, the Thames Path National Trail and its users and the setting of the Chilterns National Landscape, is not outweighed by the benefits of mineral extraction, including to the economy.
+The need for additional mineral reserves to increase the county's sand and gravel landbank should instead be met at suitable sites where such development would not to cause significant harm or conflict with other relevant policies.

+4.2 The appeal proposal would cause significant harm in conflict with the development plan and other material considerations and adequate justification for this has not been put forward in support of the appeal proposal.
 The application must be determined in accordance with the development plan and other material considerations and the refusal of the planning application was consistent with this.